c3mb0/cemcp/services/stochastic-clarity/README.md

 - `sessioncontext` – summary of counts and recent entries with remaining thought capacity.
 Helpful for a quick status update when reasoning becomes convoluted.
 - `resetsession` – clear all stored thoughts, mental models, and debugging sessions to discard prior context and restore full thought capacity.
 - `retractthought` – remove the most recent thought when it becomes irrelevant or incorrect.
+- `stochasticalgorithm` – apply stochastic algorithms such as MDPs or MCTS to decision problems.
+- `algorithmspec` – list supported stochastic algorithms and required parameters.
+- `stochasticexamples` – sample requests for stochastic algorithms.
+- `stochasticclarityexamples` – sample requests covering all tools.

 ## Typical Use Cases